 1. Plain language handout available in four languages: English, French, Dene and Inuktitut.

-2. Development of an Emergency Planning and Preparedness for People with Disabilities in Canada's North: A Handbook.
+2. Development of an Emergency Planning

+Emergency Planning and Preparedness for People with Disabilities in Canada's North and Preparedness for People with Disabilities in Canada's North: A Handbook.
 This handbook.